 I particularly love the writing style of Sir Terry Pratchett in the Witches books.
 He had this uncanny ability to say so much with so little.
 Often, there are several possible interpretations of the words on the page.
 But that in itself shows us the human condition.

 People are complex!
-And there’s not always one reason why someone does something or one correct interpretation.
+And there often isn’t just one reason why someone does something or one correct interpretation of someone’s behavior.
 We all contain multitudes, and so do the witches and – sometimes – the people they help.

 Indira Varma found wonderful, distinct voices for each of the four witches and truly brought out their personalities.